Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Cycads – Epson Salts are an ideal supplement for use on cycads with yellowing looking leaves.
 A soil application and drench should be used since cycads are slow growing.
 Mix 1 teaspoon with 1 gallon of water and apply when watering the plant.

 Ferns – Epsom salts work wonders on ferns as a liquid fertilizer helping the leaves have a rich, deep dark green color.
 Elephant ear plants are another plant which benefits from the extra magnesium.
-Apply as a drench mixing 1 tablespoon of Epsom salt to 1 gallon of water.
+Apply as a drench mixing 1 tablespoon of Epsom salts to 1 gallon of water.

 But heavy flowering, or the soil pH being off can drain magnesium levels down and yellow foliage can appear… Epsom Salt to the rescue.
 Sprinkle about 1/2 cup at the base of the plant (in the ground) and use a foliar feed spray mixing 1 tablespoon per gallon of water.